Justice Department Appoints Former FBI Director Robert Mueller As Special Counsel For Russia Investigation

 https://en.wikipedia.org/wiki/... [wikipedia.org]

-And yet there keep being issues with Russia (Score:3)
+And yet there keep being issues with Russia (Score:3, Interesting)

 I would agree it was just Democrats shouting in the dark... if there didn't keep being problems.
 See here's the thing: The issue isn't with the e-mail leaks.
 That's not what is being talked about, it is if any of Trump's associates had illegal ties to the Russians and more importantly if Trump tried to cover it up.